amygorgon/didtyronzil/docs/index.md

-# Welcome to did:tyron:zil
+# tyronZIL DID method specification

-A W3C Sidetree-based DID method specification for Zilliqa
+A W3C Sidetree-based DID method for the Zilliqa blockchain

 Funded by [ZILHive](https://zilhive.org/)